FedericoLeoni/docker-lab/README.md

 This project shows an infrastructure built with Docker where it runs:
-- a data collection and logs stack
+- a data collector and logs stack
 - metrics exposure services
-- an EspoCRM instance and its DB
+- an EspoCRM instance and MariaDB

 There is a backup script that backs up in a TrueNas instance in the same network.
 The script use rsync to estabilish connection between Truenas and mantain only the last three backups.